0xcatalysis/docs/docs/network/intro.md

 ## What is a Network?

-A Network in the Catalysis Network refers to any decentralized protocol that provides custom verification mechanisms of off-chain operations.
+A Network in the Catalysis ecosystem refers to any decentralized protocol that provides custom verification mechanisms of off-chain operations.
 A Network is composed of on-chain contracts for verification and an off-chain network of Operators.
 The off-chain part consists of client software run by network operators and network-specific validation logic.

 Operators execute the service on behalf of the Network and then post evidence of their execution on-chain to the Network contracts.
 Operators play a critical role in ensuring network integrity:
 - If the Operators perform tasks properly, the Network can distribute rewards.